minprog/app-studio/10 Design/40 Sketching/10 Preparation.md

 ## Class questions

-We will discuss the questions below in class, so think about the answers and make sure you are prepared.
+We will discuss the questions below in class, so think about the answers and make sure you are prepared. *Submit short versions of your answers as your assignment for this week.*

-1. In paragraph 2.2, the *user experience* is defined as comprising of *interactions*, *paths* and *steps*.
-Hierarchically present the full UX of this week's app  on 1 page of paper, using short descriptions.
+We will only check if you have actually done the work.
+The discussion next week may be used to obtain feedback on your answers.

-2. In paragraph 2.8, the *context* of apps is discussed.
-How is this week's app consistent with the norms prescribed by the *context*?
-Give 5 examples of where it is and isn't, and explain how it differs.
-Propose alternatives for the examples where it isn't (so you'd better have a couple of those, too).
+1. In paragraph 2.8, the *context* of apps is discussed.
+An important property of context is that it is usually very different for different products.
+Give three examples of context that are highly relevant to mobile apps.

-3. Does this week's have *affordances*?
-Why, how, where, when?
-Can you improve on this app's affordances?
-To make your answer understandable, you probably have to explicitly state a definition of "affordance", or the parts that are relevant to your answer.
-Make sure you deeply understand the definition that you write down.
-If you have the feeling that you do not yet understand what an affordance is, do research to better understand it.
-Discuss with the teacher before submitting if needed.

-   Hints:

-   - Do not simply cite someone else's definition of affordance.
-   - Do not just choose a definition.
-You must be able to defend your choice and wording!
+2. Give an example of an affordance that is typically present in a university classroom.
+Give two examples of *types* of affordances that can be found in mobile apps.

-4. List three *constraints* that you think the creators of the app have used to determine the app's shape.
+3. List three *constraints* that you think the creators of the app have used to determine the app's shape.
 Illustrate with concrete examples from the app.

-5. Make a table of all *concepts* in both chapters.
-The text contains quite a few concepts that can be used to discuss the quality of an app (e.g., *monotony* - we can discuss the monotony of some app).
-Include a short definition or few keywords that help you remember the definition of each concept.
-It does *not* have to be completely correct, though.

-   Some of the concepts/attributes can take a lot of work when designing a really good app.
-Rate the concepts 1-10 on how much work it would be to account for that concept in creating an app.

-   Hint: the book contains a lot of advice ("The product's setup process should exemplify its quality").
-Those are not concepts.

-   Hint: some paragraphs are not about application quality but about stuff around it.
-E.g., paragraph 1.10 is about marketing.
-We will not discuss these.
+4. The book contains a lot of advice.
+Some headings tell you to design in a particular way or pose constraints on how to proceed.
+Some of the advice is targeted at the design *process*.
+Other advice concerns the *product* that you are designing.
+Provide a list of 5 pieces of advice and include for each an argument as to why that advice particularly applies to app design.

+5. The book also contains a lot of interesting terminology.
+There are many concepts that have a particular name in interaction design, and to reason about interaction design, it is important to know what many of these concepts mean.
+Give a list of 5 concepts with a definition *in your own words*.